Did you know?

 Higher life expectancy is generally associated with higher healthcare spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyle, education and environmental factors).
-Total health spending accounts for 11.0% of GDP in Austria, more than one percentage point higher than the OECD average of 9.5%.
-Austria also ranks above the OECD average in terms of total health spending per person, at 4395 USD in 2010, compared with an OECD average of 3268 USD.
-Between 2000 and 2009, total health spending in Austria increased in real terms by 2.7% per year on average, a slower growth rate than the OECD average of 4.7%, This growth rate slowed down to only 0.4% in 2010.
+Total health spending accounts for 10.8% of GDP in Austria, more than one percentage point higher than the OECD average of 9.4%.
+Austria also ranks above the OECD average in terms of total health spending per person, at 4 546 USD in 2011, compared with an OECD average of 3 322 USD.
+Between 2000 and 2010, total health spending in Austria increased in real terms by 2.3% per year on average, a slower growth rate than the OECD average of 4.0%.
+This growth rate slowed down to only 0.5% between 2009 and 2011.

-When asked, “How is your health in general?”
-69% of people in Austria reported to be in good health, in line with the OECD average.
+When asked, “How is your health in general?”69% of people in Austria reported to be in good health, in line with the OECD average.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
-In Austria, the average is 71% for men and 67% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
+In Austria, the average is 71% for men and 68% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 82% of the top 20% of the adult population in Austria rate their health as ‘good’ or ‘very good’, compared to about 54% for the bottom 20%.
+About 82% of adults with a disposable income in the top 20% in Austria rate their health as ‘good’ or ‘very good’, compared to about 55% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance